canonical/checkbox/checkbox-ng/docs/author/jobs.rst

 Extension of the job format
 ===========================

-The :term:`CheckBox` job format can be considered "extensible", in that additional keys can be added to existing jobs to contain additional data that may be needed.
+The :term:`Checkbox` job format can be considered "extensible", in that additional keys can be added to existing jobs to contain additional data that may be needed.